AdmiralAsshat/korora_docs/backup/intro/backup.md

 <a name="third-party-or-diy-solution"></a>
 ### Third-party or DIY Solution

 Other applications exist to cover your unique backup needs.
 Should the backup applications included with Korora not meet your needs, you are encouraged to check out others like [Borg](https://borgbackup.readthedocs.io/en/stable/), [rsnapshot](http://rsnapshot.org/), or [TimeShift](https://github.com/teejee2008/timeshift).
+TimeShift, in particular, may be of interest to people who are looking for a System Backup application without creating a full disk image.

 You are also welcome to write your own backup scripts.
 Many backup tools are simply frontends and schedulers built on top of the amazing tool `rsync`.
 With sufficient knowledge of rsync and an off-site storage provider to dump your backups, it is not difficult to setup a few scripts to run rsync and copy off your data to different locations.